nkymark/nkymark.github.io/_pages/publications.md

 ---

 ## Scholarly Publications ##
-Here you’ll find the list of my publications accurate as of 6 Oct 2019.
+Here you’ll find the list of my publications accurate as of 8 Feb 2020.
 Selected published articles are clickable with hyperlinks to their respective DOI sites, where they can be downloaded.

 ### Journal Articles ###